-BlockchainHub is a network of decentralised hubs that act autonomously, but share the same vision and goals.
+BlockchainHub is a network of independent hubs that act autonomously, but share the same vision and goals.
 We advocate blockchain, smart contracts and the decentralized web to all stakeholders in society: we explain the technology, showcase use cases, organize events and host working groups around interdisciplinary topics.
-What started as a Berlin based Hub in 2015 has panned out into different cities.
+What started as a Berlin based Hub in 2015 has panned out into different local hubs across the globe.
 We share resources, but stay independent.
-If you want to become a Local Hub or Associate Hub, read more here.
+If you would like to become a local Hub read more here.

 ACTIVITIES & EVENTS